zachmay/inventorium/report.md

 monads together into a *monad stack*.
-In essence, sequencing and custom monad stacks allow us to define our own custom imperative sub-languages: I/O with read-only configuration, non-deterministic computation with short-circuit failure, or whatever the application needs.
+In essence, sequencing and custom monad stacks allow us to define our own custom imperative sub-languages: I/O with read-only configuration, non-deterministic computation with short-circuit failure, or whatever the application requires.

+This has been only a very cursory introduction to some of Haskell's interesting features.
+The focus of the rest of the document is on how Haskell was used in this project rather than the language itself.
+For those interested in a more in-depth introudction to Haskell, I have made available in the Inventorium project's GitHub repository a series of lecture notes on the language written for an independent study done during my course work.

 ### Libraries

-Three Haskell libraries were pivotal to the implementation of the web API: Servant, for defining and implementing RESTful APIs, plus Persistent for database access.
+Two Haskell libraries were pivotal to the implementation of the web API: Servant for defining and implementing RESTful APIs and Persistent for database access.

 **Servant**

-The core concept in Servant is to express a REST API as a data type.
+The core concept of Servant is to express a REST API as a data type.
 That data type forms a specification of the API that can be used by the compiler to guarantee that the functions that implement the API conform to the specification.
-Additionally, Servant's code for dispatching HTTP requests uses this specification for routing those requests to the appropriate handlers, decoding request details into Haskell values, performing content type negotiation, validating HTTP headers, encoding resulting values into appropriate content types, and packaging the response, including using appropriate HTTP response codes.
+Additionally, Servant's code for dispatching HTTP requests uses this specification via for routing those requests to the appropriate handlers, decoding request details into Haskell values, performing content type negotiation, validating HTTP headers, encoding resulting values into appropriate content types, and packaging the response, including using appropriate HTTP response codes.

 Servant uses some of the more advanced extensions to the Haskell langauge that have been implemented in the de facto standard compiler, GHC.
 Importantly, it uses type-level literals allowing strings, natural numbers, and lists to be used in type definitions.
-I will not go into the details here, but the concepts are discussed further in [1].
+Type-level literals are discussed in depth in [XXXX].

 Here is a fragment adapted from the project source code: